Home / Career Guides / Program Coordinator

 What type of organization generally hires program coordinators?

 They are employed across a wide range of organizations, from educational institutions and recreational facilities to non-profit organizations and corporations.
-Any organization needing someone to coordinate various logistical aspects of programs, events, or projects could benefit from this professional skillset.
+Any organization needing someone to coordinate various logistical aspects of programs, events, or projects could benefit from this skill set.

 What is the main difference between a program coordinator and a project manager?